Operational clarity for daily work

 • ROI: Preventing 4-6 incidents per year is enough for checklists to pay for themselves many times over

-But the real value of a hotel maintenance checklist isn't time savings — it's predictability.
-When every system is checked on schedule, failures don't disappear completely — but they stop being surprises.
-And surprises are always harder to handle than expected problems.
+But the real value of a maintenance checklist isn't the time it saves, it's the predictability.
+When every system gets checked on schedule, failures don't vanish, but they stop being surprises.
+And a surprise is always harder to handle than a problem you saw coming.

 The Checklist Matrix: Frequency and Coverage